sustrik/tiles/README.md

 For reference, this is how the tiling algorithm works.

 It parses the supplied string line by line.
 Each line consists of literal text mixed with @{} expressions.
-Each piece of literal text is kept as is while each @{} expression is evaluated and replaced by the resulting tile.
+Each piece of literal text is kept as is.
+Each @{} expression is evaluated and replaced by the resulting tile.
+Both the literal text and the tiles are aligned to the top of the line.

 Thus, a line like this:

 ```
 Colors: @{colors}     Shapes: @{shapes}

+That's all, folks!
 ```

 Is rendered like this.
 Tiles are shown in red frames.
-Literal text in blue frames.
+Literal text is in blue frames.
+Black lines mark boundaries between individual lines.

 ![](pics/output2.png)

-The entire line forms a tile, shown in black.
-When the tiling algorithm moves to the next line it will render it below the black tile.
-The text generated by individual lines can therefore never collide.

-Finally, after all lines are processed, the entire result is treated as a tile and stripped of any surrounding whitespace.
+Note 1: Output of tile() function itself is not stripped off the surrounding whitespace.
+This allows for generating programs that start or end with empty lines.
+If you want to remove the whitespace you can do so like this: `tile("@{code}")`

+Note 2: If you need sequence `@{` to appear in the output (and not be treated like an embedded expression) it can be done like this: `@{'@'}{`